 “What guides me in my programming choices,” says Golden, “in addition to listener comments, are the music philosophies of Louis Armstrong and Duke Ellington, which have formed my principles.
 It was Louis who said, ‘What we play is life.
 The memory of things gone by is important to a jazz musician.
 Things like old folks singing in the moonlight in the back yard on a hot night or something said long ago.’
 And then Duke Ellington: ‘What is music to you?
 What would you be without music?
 Music is everything.
 Nature is music (cicadas in the tropical night).
 The sea is music; the wind is music.
 The rain drumming on the roof and the storm raging in the sky are music.
 Music is the oldest entity.
 The scope of music is immense and infinite.'”
 As these quotes show, Pops and Duke were poets of words as well as notes.

-Golden is understandably proud of what he’s accomplished at George Washington University-and of the school itself.
-“We often say that our campus is four blocks from the White House-but we are also only four blocks from Ward Place, the birthplace of Edward Kennedy “Duke” Ellington, (who was born) on April 29, 1899.
+Golden is understandably proud of what he’s accomplished at George Washington University, and of the school itself.
+“We often say that our campus is four blocks from the White House—but we are also only four blocks from Ward Place, the birthplace of Duke Ellington.
 The university offered the first classroom space to what has become the Duke Ellington School of the Arts in Georgetown.”
 Alumni of the Duke Ellington School include opera star Denise Graves and comedian Dave Chappelle.

 Golden gives a great deal of credit to Dr. Steven Knapp, the president of George Washington University.
 “He is not only a scholar and university administrator, but also a jazz percussionist and a firm advocate of the humanities being a part of our students’ experience while attending GWU.
 Dr. Knapp is a fellow of the American Academy of Arts and Sciences and he just recently concluded a project that resulted in GW acquiring the historic 1869 Corcoran Gallery.”